Socialist Republic of Vietnam

 Birding Vietnam

-Regrettably, many people still associate Vietnam with war and hardship.
-In reality, nothing could be further from the truth.
-Vietnam today is a fast-developing country with [mostly] good infrastructure, extremely friendly people, and cheap to boot.
+Regrettably, many people still associate Vietnam with war and hardship but it is a fast-developing country with mostly good infrastructure, extremely friendly people, and cheap to boot.
 Apart from the birding, Vietnam also has a very rich culture, a wide diversity of people, and great scenery, making it worthwhile to visit for both birders and non-birders alike.

 Vietnam, being 1,600 km long, with over 3,000 km of coastline, has a wide variety of habitats and seasons.
-There is really no best time to visit Vietnam, it will almost always rain in one part of the country, and be hot and dry in another part.
-In the very north, it can get quite cool; it even snows occasionally, in winter, whereas the south is hot and humid year-round.
-However, from a birding point of view, winter is probably best for such specialties as Black-faced Spoonbill, Sarus Crane, and Spoon-billed Sandpiper, amongst others.
+There is really no best time to visit Vietnam, although, from a birding point of view, winter is probably best for such specialties as Black-faced Spoonbill, Sarus Crane, and Spoon-billed Sandpiper, amongst others.

 Vietnam is a very safe country to travel (apart from the traffic); with crime being primarily confined to pick-pocketing, especially in Saigon.
 One word of warning though: Parts of Vietnam were heavily bombed and mined during the wars, certain areas, especially along the old DMZ are still no-go areas.
-Do stick to well-trodden paths in those regions.
+There is unexploded ordinance still, so stick to well-trodden paths in those regions.

 -